NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 This role, `netbox_glpi` is part of the Ansible collection `nofusscomputing.netbox` and contains all of the logic to setup GLPI and NetBox so that the data from NetBox can be synchronized to GLPI.

+There are two methods available to take advantage of this role: running the playbooks and rulebook manually or by deploying the docker container we publish.
+The docker container is intended to be the all-in-one solution for integrating NetBox with GLPI.
+The container is published to Docker Hub and can be fetched by running `docker pull nofusscomputing/netbox-glpi:dev`.

 ## Features